On Golden Pond — Opening night is Friday, March 23, 2018 at 7:30pm

 Finding Christmas — Opening night is Friday, December 8, 2017 at 7:30pm

 Pat Harris writes and directs a new Christmas show for Lamp-Lite this year!
 Getting ready for the holidays is beginning to wear down everyone in town — and is definitely hurting the spirits of Santa's elves, who are trying to get things ready in time.
 Then, when a homeless family strays into the workshop, Christmas might be delayed even more.
-AUDITIONS for new roles, including elves, will be held in November.
-WATCH for further notice of date and time ... and practice that holiday spirit!
+AUDITIONS for new roles, including elves, will be held on Saturday, October 28, at 10am at Lamp-Lite Theatre.
+WATCH for further information ... and practice that holiday spirit!
+ONE WEEKEND ONLY.

 Dec.
 8 & 9, 2017 at 7:30pm | Sunday, Dec.
 10, 2017 at 2:00pm